hazelcast/hazelcast-cpp-client/README.md

 }
 ```

-You need to compile and link the Java class at the server side (put it at the server classpath), implement and register a `DataSerializableFactory` at the server side.
-In this example, we designed the task as `IdentifiedDataSerializable` and you can see that the factory and class id for both C++ and Java classes are the same.
-You can of course use other Hazelcast serialization methods as well.
+You need to compile and link the Java class on the server side (add it to the server's classpath), implement and register a DataSerializableFactory on the server side.
+In this example, we designed the task as `IdentifiedDataSerializable` and you can see that the factory and class ID for both C++ and Java classes are the same.
+You can of course use the other Hazelcast serialization methods as well.

 #### 7.6.1.2 Executing a Callable Task

 To execute a callable task:

-* Retrieve the Executor from `HazelcastClient`.
+* Retrieve the executor from `HazelcastClient`.
 * Submit a task which returns a `boost::shared_ptr<ICompletableFuture<T> >`.
 * After executing the task, you do not have to wait for the execution to complete, you can process other things.
 * When ready, use the `ICompletableFuture<T>` object to retrieve the result as shown in the code example below.

-Below shows an example where `MessagePrinter` task is executed.
+An example where `MessagePrinter` task is executed is shown below.

 ```C++
     // Start the Hazelcast Client and connect to an already running Hazelcast Cluster on 127.0.0.1